LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

 The duration of the LLC shall be perpetual.

 ### **Article III: Purpose**
-The primary purpose of Homestead Community, LLC is to operate as a private club organization formed by its members, and facilitate their ability to homestead and engage in agricultural activities in a natural environment.
+The primary purpose of Homestead Community, LLC is to operate as a private club organization formed by its members, and facilitate their agricultural and homesteading activities.

 ### **Article IV: Registered Agent**
 The name and street address of the initial registered agent of the LLC are as follows:
 Registered Agent Name: John Doe
-Address: 123 Main Street, Springfield, MO 12345
+Address: 123 Main Street, Little Rock, AR 12345

 ### **Article V: Management**
 The members of Homestead Community, LLC shall vest its management powers in a board of managers, which will be specified in the Operating Agreement.

 ### **Article VI: Jurisdiction**
-The jurisdiction of Homestead Community, LLC shall be in the State of Missouri, and it shall abide by all applicable laws and regulations.
+The jurisdiction of Homestead Community, LLC shall be in the State of Arkansas, and it shall abide by all applicable laws and regulations.

 ## LLC Operating Agreement
 ### Homestead Community, LLC